bdemir97/bugi_binance_bot/README.md

 ## Run

 1. Clone the repository.
-2. Generate a Binance API key (with Spot access) and put it in your custom `.env`.
+2. Generate a Binance API key (with Spot access) and put it in `config.py`.
 3. Run `pip install -r requirements.txt`.
 4. Run `python main.py`.